Can my child bunk with a friend?

 Can I pick up my child early?

 If you need to pick up your child early, you are welcome to do so.
-Please contact the office (978) 448 5763 or email office@grotonwood.org as soon as possible with the time so that we can have your camper ready to go!
+Please contact the office (978) 448 5763 or email office@grotonwood.org as soon as possible with the time so that we can have your camper packed and ready for you.

 How are camp groups and cabin groups formed?